Pan Seared Salmon

 Ingredients

-- 2 salmon fillets skin-on and descaled
+- 2 salmon fillets skin-on, descaled, and patted dry with paper towels

-- avocado oil* for searing
+- avocado oil* or ghee, for searing

 - salt